Moneta Gallery Coin Museum

 users gallery

 In the Near East, money evolved independently, taking an entirely different trajectory.
-Around the same time that China was casting miniature tools in bronze, the kingdom of Lydia (located in modern Turkey) started striking coins in a natural alloy of silver and gold.
+Around the same time that China was casting miniature tools in bronze, the kingdom of Lydia (located in modern Turkey) started striking coins in a natural alloy of silver and gold (electrum).
 Previously most transactions in the region had involved the exchange of bullion, which required weighing and assaying with every exchange.
-With the stater and its fractions “soon struck in pure gold or silver instead of alloyed electrum“ Lydia standardized monetary units while also certifying authenticity.
+With the stater and its fractions “soon struck in pure gold or silver instead of alloyed electrum, Lydia standardized monetary units while also certifying authenticity.

 Lydia was defeated by the Achaemenid Empire in 547 BCE.
 Learning metallurgy and minting from their new subjects, the Achaemenid kings started to issue their own coinage in precious metals with one signal difference: In contrast to the lions and bulls gracing Lydian staters, the new sigloi portrayed the monarch, depicting him as a kneeling archer with drawn bow.
 Wherever the Achaemenid currency spread, it carried an implicit threat of colonization.
 [NNP, Newman Numismatic Portal]